anshumanv/ongaku/README.md

 # ongaku

-Play random anime opening / ending / OST
+A web-app to play random anime opening / ending / OST